Hiidentorni marks the true

 where such useless bands as Marduk and Dark Funeral were dwelling, Shatraug took a rather sharp turn and returned to the bloody

-and filthy roots of Horna, which were firmly entrenched in the old school Black Metal sound of the late '80s and early '90s.
+and filthy roots of Horna, which were firmly entrenched in the old school black metal sound of the late '80s and early '90s.

 This E.P. features only two songs, yet it manages to speak volumes.
-For

-this feeling, dimly illuminating these musical ideas in a gloomy manner.
+job accentuates this feeling, dimly illuminating these musical ideas in a gloomy manner.

-For those that tend to stick to the full-length releases of a band and
+For those that tend to stick to the full-length releases of a band

-to ignore everything else, as is easy to do with a band like Horna, that would be a dreadful mistake in this case.
+and to ignore everything else, as is easy to do with a band like Horna, that would be a dreadful mistake in this case.
 Risti

-Ja Ruoska may be short, yet this will satisfy all those that seek truly grim and hateful Black Metal.
+Ja Ruoska may be short, yet this will satisfy all those that seek truly grim and hateful black metal.
 The fact that there

 are only two songs only leaves you wanting more, which is a good thing.
 As Shatraug progressed with Sargeist and Horna, the